Written by 8:31 am DNS • One Comment

 Blizzard DDoS attack 2017

 If you are a gamer, you probably know Blizzard Entertainment, the brand behind Overwatch, World of Warcraft, StarCraft, and Diablo.
-This company is experiencing many attacks over the last years.
+This company has experienced many attacks over the last years.
 Most noticeable was in August 2017.
 Many gamers were unable to connect to their server and play.
 These attacks are damaging the image of the company and the satisfaction of their clients.

 Memcached attacks of March 2018

-March was horrible month.
+March was a horrible month.
 We saw new attacks with a larger than ever before scale.
-There were two that set a record, the one that hit Arbor Networks with 1.7Tbps traffic and the other that hit GitHub with 1.35Tbps few days earlier.
+There were two that set a record, the one that hit Arbor Networks with 1.7Tbps traffic and the other that hit GitHub with 1.35Tbps a few days earlier.
 They both exploited the UDP port 11211.
 The UDP doesn’t use verification and that is the reason this was possible.
-You can read the full article on the topic HERE.

 The different attacks of 2019